Muthu (film): Japanese version

-Prior to Muthu, the previous highest-grossing Indian film in Japan was the Bollywood film Raju Ban Gaya Gentleman from 1992, which was released there in 1997.
+Prior to Muthu, the previous highest-grossing Indian film in Japan was the Hindi film Raju Ban Gaya Gentleman from 1992, which was released there in 1997.
 Muthu surpassed it and became the most successful Indian film in Japan, as well as 1998's top film in the category of independent "first-run show" theatres.
 The success of Raju Ban Gaya Gentleman and Muthu sparked a short-lived boom of Indian films released in Japan, ending in 1999.
-Muthu was also the second highest-grossing 1995 Indian film overseas, behind only another Bollywood film, Dilwale Dulhania Le Jayenge.
-As of November 2018, Muthu remains the highest-grossing Indian film in Japan.

-On 14 December 2006, the then Prime Minister of India, Manmohan Singh, made a special note about the reach of the film in Japan during his speech at the National Diet of Japan.
+Muthu was also the second highest-grossing 1995 Indian film overseas, behind only another Hindi film, Dilwale Dulhania Le Jayenge.
+In 2022, the Telugu film RRR surpassed the gross collection of Muthu Odoru Maharaja and became the highest-grossing Indian film in Japan.
+On 14 December 2006, the then Prime Minister of India, Manmohan Singh, made a special note about the reach of Muthu in Japan during his speech at the National Diet of Japan.

+Re-releases

 A 4K remaster of the film was released in Japan on 23 November 2018.
+Another restored version was released in India on 8 December 2023.